pablote3/basketball-java/accumulator/accumulator-scoreGame/README.md

 ## Running Unit Tests

-Unit tests will complete without additional configuration.
-For Spring Integration tests to test functionality, they require JSON input files to be supplied on the file system.
+Unit tests will execute against accumulator-services without additional configuration.
+Spring Integration tests require JSON input files to be supplied on the file system for testing application flow.

 Copy testIntegration folder to directory on local file system